Mighty Sounds: Festival

 The festival is held over three days.
 Originally the festival featured one large stage and a second smaller one, plus a theatre tent.
 Another smaller tent known as the "Sado maso stage" featured techno and drum'n'bass DJs.
 After heavy rain in 2009 festival site and a nearby campsite for visitors was damaged by mud, and the owner of the site did not renew the contract for next event.
 Mighty Sounds moved to an unused grass-covered airfield in Tábor for the 2010 event.
 The festival subsequently featured two large stages, called the Jan Hus and Jan Zizka stages.
 Other stages include: a Theater tent, where less-known bands perform; the Radio 1 stage, which features electronic music DJs; and the Rudeboy Rhythm stage, which features DJs playing older ska, reggae, rocksteady and punk music.
 The festival also features a u-ramp for skateboarders and BMX riders, workshops, and special events, alongside normal festival amenities.

+Since 2017, the festival includes an acoustic stage.

+The 2020 and 2021 editions did not take place due to the COVID-19 pandemic.
+Thanks to a crowdfunding campaign entitled "Keep The Wind In Our Sails", the festival was able to continue.

+As of 2023, the festival has deployed cashless payments, and switched to ceramic toilets instead of mobile ones.